SeasideSt/Seaside-Legacy30/repository/Seaside-Widgets.package/WADateSelector.class/README.md

 WADateSelector displays dropdown menus (html select) allowing a user to delect a date within a range. "startYear" and "endYear" define the range of selectable dates.
 Date displayed in month, day, year format.
 WADateSelector>>date returns date user selected as a Date object.

-See WADateSelectorTest for sample of usage.
+See WADateSelectorFunctionalTest for sample of usage.
 Select "Date Selector" tab of the Functional Seaside Test Suite to run an example  (http://127.0.0.1:xxxx/seaside/tests/alltests)

 Instance Variables: